 Energy conservation includes any behavior that results in the use of less energy.
 Energy efficiency involves the use of technology that requires less energy to perform the same function.
-A compact fluorescent light bulb that uses less energy to produce the same amount of light as an incandescent light bulb is an example of energy efficiency.
-The decision to replace an incandescent light bulb with a compact fluorescent is an example of energy conservation.
+An LED bulb uses less energy to produce the same amount of light as an incandescent light bulb is an example of energy efficiency.
+The decision to replace an incandescent light bulb with an LED is an example of energy conservation.